-4. Align the small triangle marker on the CPU to its corresponding triangle marker on the load bracket.
+4. Align the CPU key (the semi-circle cutouts) against the socket key.
 Once it is aligned, carefully lower the CPU straight down into the socket.
-(Do not drop the CPU on the socket, or move it horizontally or vertically.)
+Do not drop the CPU on the socket, or move it horizontally or vertically

-- 5. Do not rub the CPU against the surface or against any pins of the socket to avoid damaging the CPU or the socket.) - 6.
-With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed. - 7.
-Use your thumb to gently push the load lever down to the lever lock. - 8.
+5. Do not rub the CPU against the surface or against any pins of the socket to avoid damaging the CPU or the socket.

+- 6. With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed. - 7.
 Close the load plate with the CPU inside the socket.
-Lock the "Close 1st" lever first, then lock the "Open 1st" lever second.
-Gently push the load levers down to the lever locks.
+Gently push the load lever down to the lever locks.

-Attention!
-You can only install the CPU inside the socket in one direction.
+Note: You can only install the CPU inside the socket in one direction.
 Make sure that it is properly inserted into the CPU socket before closing the load plate.
 If it doesn't close properly, do not force it as it may damage your CPU.
 Instead, open the load plate again and double-check that the CPU is aligned properly.

-Installing an Active CPU Heatsink with Fan
+Installing a CPU Heatsink

-- 1. Apply the proper amount of thermal grease to the heatsink. - 2.
-Place the heatsink on top of the CPU so that the four mounting holes on the heatsink are aligned with those on the retention mechanism. - 3.
+- 1. Apply the proper amount of thermal grease to the heatsink. - Place the heatsink on top of the CPU so that the four mounting holes on the heatsink are aligned with those on the retention mechanism.
 Tighten the screws in the following order:

-4. Once the screws are tightened, plug the power cord into the FAN1 connector.
+Once the screws are tightened, plug the power cord into the CPU_FAN1 connector.